comet-dot-photos/comet-dot-photos/README.md

 reducing them to less than a third of their original sizes.
 The visibility table is much larger, at approximately 325 MB, so pragmatically it must remain on the server.
-In addition to the three core data files, Comet.Photos hosts 13.5 GB of comet image files in JPG format on the server.
+In addition to the three core data files, Comet.Photos hosts 10GB of comet image files in JPG format on the server.
 These images are individually retrieved and displayed by the client while navigating through search results.